7aloe/lol/rip.md

-see these socks, they're clean i mean they're really dirty like i put these on after i got off work and i went into the gym in them
+see these socks, they're dirty i mean they're really dirty like i put these on after i got off work and i went into the gym in them